youheekil/Estimation-of-the-ROC-curve/README.md

 ## Mini works
 In **Advanced Nonparametric Statistics and Smoothing** course in KU LEUVEN, I wrote a report based on the paper, *"Efficient and robust density estimation using
 Bernstein type polynomials"* written by Zhong Guan [paper](https://www.tandfonline.com/doi/pdf/10.1080/10485252.2016.1163349?casa_token=w7prfH_I458AAAAA:cuBH-aRFj5lmRSzO-l9tYefdv9dgQ6Z1vaWOL_kR9qJCUbgm3pCpATr-RhfdFS-E0EIqjr_VWdM-IqQ).
-You can find the report in the repository.
+You can find the report in the file, *'nonparametric_research_paper'*.